AbrahamAvelar/LinearModelCLS/Example.md

 % Execute Linear Model fitting script [bgdataAll_LM,data2_LM]=ModelASGC(BgDataSinFondo,plt,refs,OnlyMutStrain,OnlyRefStrain,medicionesminimas,exp,extraPlRefs)
 ```
+bgdataAll_LM contains the coefficients A, S, G and C for each well, then you can find out whether your mutant strains increased or decreased lifespan.

+In this example we show what happened to nine mutants whit 6 or 7 biological replicates each.
 ```matlab
 %% See S to make sure it makes sense campos = fieldnames(muts);